-Here are all the facts and statistics you need to know about the Circuit de Barcelona-Catalunya ahead of the 2021 Spanish Grand Prix!
+Circuit de Bareclona-Catalunya has been the host of the Spanish Grand Prix since 1991.
+Here are all the facts and statistics you need to know about the track ahead of the Spanish Grand Prix!

 🇪🇸 RACE WINNERS

-Michael Schumacher holds the record for the most wins here, having taken victory six times, while Ferrari are the team with the most wins, with eight.
-British drivers have been the most successful here, with nine wins.
+Michael Schumacher and Lewis Hamilton share the record for the most wins here, having taken six victories each.
+Ferrari are the team with the most wins, with eight.
+British drivers have been the most successful here, with ten wins.
 Britain’s tally includes wins for Lewis Hamilton, Nigel Mansell, Damon Hill and Jenson Button.
-Renault and Mercedes are tied as the engine manufacturer with the most wins at the Catalunya circuit, each having powered eleven victories.
+Mercedes set a new record for most wins for an engine manufacturer at the circuit in 2021, powering their twelfth victory.

-Williams, Ferrari and Mercedes share the record for most consecutive team wins at the Circuit de Barcelona-Catalunya.
+Mercedes hold the record for most consecutive team wins at Circuit de Barcelona-Catalunya.
+They won for a fifth consecutive year with Lewis Hamilton in 2021.
+Williams and Ferrari are the other teams to have had long winning streaks at the venue.
 Williams took four victories in a row between 1991 and 1994, while Ferrari won four in a row between 2001 and 2004.
-Mercedes joined the list in 2020, having won every race at the track since 2017.

 The longest streak of different winners at this track came between 2006 and 2016, when there were no repeat winners for eleven years.

 The smallest win margin here came in 2016, when Max Verstappen took his maiden Formula 1 victory by finishing just 0.616 seconds ahead of Kimi Raikkonen.
 The largest win margin at the Catalunya circuit is 51.988 seconds, which Michael Schumacher achieved in 1995.

 The Spanish Grand Prix at this track has been won by less than ten seconds on thirteen occasions.
 It has been won by less than five seconds on seven occasions and by less than a second three times.